 |Temperature resolution (NETD)||0.14°C|

 Headquartered in Kyoto, Japan, OMRON Corporation is a global leader in the field of automation.
-Established in 1933, and headed by President Yoshihito Yamada, Omron has more than 36,000 employees in over 35 countries working to provide products and services to customers in a variety of fields including industrial automation, electronic components, social systems, healthcare, and the environment.
+Established in 1933, and headed by President Yoshihito Yamada, OMRON has more than 36,000 employees in over 35 countries working to provide products and services to customers in a variety of fields including industrial automation, electronic components, social systems, healthcare, and the environment.
 The company has regional head offices in Singapore (Asia Pacific), Beijing (Greater China), Amsterdam (Europe, Africa, and the Middle East), Chicago (the Americas), Gurgaon (India), and Sao Paulo (Brazil).
-For more information, visit OMRON's website at http://www.omron.com/
+For more information, visit OMRON's website at https://www.omron.com/